 For all Tier 2 (General) entry clearance applications, employers are no longer required to obtain a restricted CoS if the application is for a PhD-level occupation listed in table 1 of Appendix J. In other words, employers do not need separate permission for this type of application before they issue a CoS from their annual allocation of CoS.

 Exemption from the 180 days absence requirements – applicants in PhD-level occupations undertaking research overseas

-Moreover, there is now an exemption in the Immigration Rules for migrants and their dependants from the 180 days continuous leave rules for applicants in PhD-level jobs, where the absence was to conduct research overseas.
+There is now an exemption in the Immigration Rules for migrants and their dependents from the 180 days continuous leave rules for applicants in PhD-level jobs, where the absence was to conduct research overseas.
 Therefore, absences for research purposes will not break the continuous period.
 And this is on the condition that the applicant’s sponsor provides a confirmation statement.

 Additional permitted absences

 Considering any absences from employment or reductions in salary in connection with a Tier 2 migrant, assisting in a national or international humanitarian or environmental crisis overseas and taking part in strike action as part of a legally organised industrial action are now being classified as permitted absences.
 And this exclusively applies to Tier 2 ICT entry clearance applications and Tier 2 Indefinite Leave to Remain applications.